yourfriendfitz/triplebyte/README.md

   The user can add a card using the add card button

-  When add card is cliked the user will be prompted for input using:
+  When add card is clicked the user will be prompted for input using:

   ```
   window.prompt()